 For most people, finding a smart way to invest their hard-earned money is a top priority.
 With all of the different investments on the market, choosing the right ones can be extremely difficult.
 In the past few years, cryptocurrencies like Bitcoin have become some of the hottest investments on the market.
-Making a real go of cryptocurrency investing is only possible if you learn how to mine for Bitcoin.
+But, making a real go of cryptocurrency investing is only possible if you learn how to mine for Bitcoin.

 If you want to have success with this type of cryptocurrency investing, you will need to learn the ins and outs of Bitcoin mining.
 On average, 79 percent of the people who invest in cryptocurrencies will buy Bitcoin.
 This is why Bitcoin mining is so popular.

 Read on to find out more about the Bitcoin mining processes and how much it really cost.

 While Bitcoin may be a digital currency, the computers that are used for mining are ravenous energy hogs.
 On average, Bitcoin consumers around 67 terawatt-hours of electricity each year.
 Basically, this is enough power for 10 million households.
 One of the main reasons for this energy consumption is blockchain.
 Since there is no central bank to regulate this currency, a distributed accounting system known as blockchain is used.

 Each of the Bitcoin trade transactions is put into blocks.
 These blocks of trade date are very hard and time-consuming to reconcile.
 This is due to the fact that the data for these transactions is spread across various computers around the world.
 One of the things Bitcoin has done to offset the tedious nature of blockchain transactions is to award people who contribute computing power to thees transactions up to 12 Bitcoins.